Jingle All the Way: Filming

 Filming took place in Minnesota for five weeks from April 15, 1996; at the time, it was the largest film production to ever take place in the state.
 Jingle All the Way was set and filmed in the Twin Cities metropolitan area of Minnesota at locations such as Bloomington's Mall of America, Mickey's Diner, downtown Minneapolis, Linden Hills, residential areas of Edina and primarily downtown Saint Paul.
 Unused shops in the Seventh place Mall area were redecorated to resemble Christmas decorated stores, while the Energy Park Studios were used for much of the filming and the Christmas lights stayed up at Rice Park for use in the film.
 The Mall of America and the state's "semi-wintry weather" proved attractive for the studio.
 Although Schwarzenegger stated that the locals were "well-behaved" and "cooperative", Levant often found filming "impossible" due to the scale and noise of the crowds who came to watch production, especially in the Mall of America, but overall found the locals to be "respectful" and "lovely people."
 Levant spent several months in the area before filming in order to prepare.
 The film uses artistic license by treating Minneapolis and Saint Paul as one city, as this was logistically easier; the police are labeled "Twin Cities Police" in the film.
 Additionally, the city's Holidazzle Parade is renamed the Wintertainment Parade and takes place on 2nd Avenue during the day, rather than Nicollet Mall at night.
 Levant wanted to film the parade at night but was overruled for practical reasons.

 The parade was filmed at Universal Studios Hollywood in California on the New York Street set, due to safety concerns.
 The set was designed to resemble 2nd Avenue; the parade was shot from above by helicopters and stitched into matte shots of the real-life street.
-It took three weeks to film, with 1,500 extras being used in the scene, along with three custom designed floats.
-Other parts of the film to be shot in Los Angeles, California included store interiors, and the warehouse fight scene between Howard and the criminal Santas, for which a Pasadena furniture warehouse was used.
-Turbo-Man was created and designed for the film.
-This meant the commercials and scenes from the Turbo-Man TV series were all shot by Levant, while all of the Turbo-Man merchandise, packaging and props shown in the film were custom made one-offs and designed to look "authentic, as if they all sprang from the same well."
-Along with Columbus and Levant, production designer Leslie McDonald and character designer Tim Flattery crafted Turbo-Man, Booster and Dementor and helped make the full-size Turbo-Man suit for the film's climax.
+It took three weeks to film, with 1,500 extras being used in the scene, along with three custom-designed floats.
+Other parts of the film to be shot in Los Angeles included store interiors, and the warehouse fight scene between Howard and the criminal Santas, for which a Pasadena furniture warehouse was used.
+Turbo Man was created and designed for the film.
+This meant the commercials and scenes from the Turbo Man TV series were all shot by Levant, while all of the Turbo Man merchandise, packaging and props in the film were custom-made one-offs and designed to look "authentic, as if they all sprang from the same well."
+Along with Columbus and Levant, production designer Leslie McDonald and character designer Tim Flattery crafted Turbo Man, Booster and Dementor and helped make the full-size Turbo Man suit for the film's climax.
 Principal production finished in August; Columbus "fine-tun[ed] the picture until the last possible minute," using multiple test audiences "to see where the big laughs actually lie."